Oathbringer: Part Five

+After reviewing the map of Roshar with territories overtaken by Parshmen, Adolin refuses to take the Alethi throne and confesses Sadeas' murder to Dalinar believing that he violated his moral Alethi codes.
+With Dalinar refusing to accept the kingship of Alethkar, they voted for Jashnah as the newly crowned queen of Alethkar.
+While preparing for her marriage, Shallan reunites with her brothers to visit her wedding with Mraize sending the letter as promised and instructing her to find an Unmade who rebelled against Odium.
+With sudden relief from his experience, Dalinar began publishing his autobiographical memoir called Oathbringer, My Glory and My Shame with Navani's teaching on literacy.

+Epilogue

+A week after the Voidbringers conquer Kholinar, Wit plans to escape the city to avoid Odium's attention as he sneaks into the palace posing as a beggar and makes contact with a mysterious Cryptic promising to share the truth without any Fused noticing.

+Viewpoint characters

+The primary chapters within the book are told from the viewpoint of several major characters, while the book's interludes are told from the viewpoint of other characters (not all of which repeat).

 Audiobook

 The audiobook version of the book was released on the same day as the hardcover version, and is read by narrator team Michael Kramer and Kate Reading, who also read The Way of Kings and Words of Radiance, and several other books written by Sanderson.

 Sequel

 The fourth book in The Stormlight Archive series is titled Rhythm of War and its publication date was November 17, 2020.
 It takes place a year after the events of Oathbringer.

 Reception

 Reception of the series was mostly positive.
 The A.V.
 Club reviewer Samantha Nelson describes the novel as both weighed down by its ambition and less complex than its predecessors.
 While reviews on Tor find the novel engaging, with Martin Cahill writing that "It is a triumph of a novel, and if you’ve enjoyed the first two, you’ll certainly enjoy Oathbringer."
 Publishers Weekly also described the novel in light of its relationship to other books in the series, writing, "Sanderson successfully balances introducing new elements and satisfactorily resolving some threads, leaving fans to eagerly await the next in the series."
 The review in Paste by Frannie Jackson compares the novel to the long-arc storytelling of Robert Jordan, describing the novel as "brimming with more than enough magic and mystery to tide readers over until the [fourth novel is published]."